Welcome to Fruita United Methodist Church!

 The Community of Fruita United Methodist Church affirms each person is of sacred worth, and welcomes everyone, without exception, to participate fully in the church’s life and ministry.

-- We built our church in 1908 on the main street of Fruita (405 E. Aspen Ave.) and we continue to be an important part of our community.
+- Our congregation was founded in 1888 and we built our church building in 1908 on the main street of Fruita (405 E. Aspen Ave.) and we continue to be an important part of our community.

 - Messages are based on Biblical scripture texts and focus on how all may live life following Christ’s teachings.